-Brownies.
 There are two types of brownies in Bandung: baked and steamed.
-Prima Rasa bakery and pastry shop who started selling the baked brownies, followed by Kartika Sari and Mayasari cake shops.
-In my opinion, Prima Rasa’s brownies are still the best in town.
-You can find Prima Rasa bakery and pastry shop at:
+The pioneer of baked brownies in Bandung is Prima Rasa bakery and pastry shop.
+Later on Kartika Sari and Mayasari cake shops also bake and sell brownies in their shops.
+In my opinion, Prima Rasa’s brownies is still the best.

 The pioneer of steamed brownies is Amanda.
 It sells them in cars parked in busy streets of Bandung, such as Kebon Kawung street, near Bandung railway station (the new entrance), and Dago (Ir.
 H. Juanda) street.